pzierahn/respiration/README.md

 Measurement with Machine Learning"**.
 The goal is to compare different methods for respiratory rate estimation from videos.

-The following methods and models are compared:

-* **Pixel intensity changes**: Analyze the pixel intensity changes in the chest region.
-* **Optical flow**: Analyze the optical flow in the chest region.
-* **MTTS-CAN**: The MTTS-CAN (Multi-Task Temporal Shift Convolutional Attention Network) model utilizes temporal shift modules and attention mechanisms to perform on-device, real-time measurement of cardiopulmonary signals using video input, capable of extracting vital signs like heart and respiration rates.
-* **BigSmall**: The BigSmall model efficiently integrates diverse spatial and temporal scales through a dual-branch architecture for concurrent multi-task physiological measurement from video, leveraging techniques like Wrapping Temporal Shift Modules for enhanced temporal feature representation.
-* **Fine-tuned EfficientPhys**: EfficientPhys is designed to extract PPG signals.
-The model is fine-tuned on the VitalCamSet dataset to estimate the respiratory rates.

 ## Project structure

 ```